 Jacklyn with Get lost with Jackie

-Visiting Belize in winter
+Visiting Belize for December

 Belize is not very far from the US and Canada.
 As an example, the flight is only a little more than 3 hours from Atlanta.
 This English speaking Carribean country is warm even in January and a nice sea breeze keeps the islands comfortable.
 The island of Caye Caulker is a short boat ride from Belize City.
 It sits just within the barrier reef to the Caribbean Sea, so activities like snorkeling, boating, and diving are popular and waves aren’t huge.
 Along the reef lies the perfectly round sinkhole called the Blue Hole which is perfect to see from a flight, or you can book a snorkeling or scuba diving trip to see it.
 There are several tour companies that can book excursions for you, or you can choose to spend your days relaxing on the beach.